acend/kubernetes-basics-training/content/en/docs/04.0/_index.en.md

 ## Task {{% param sectionnumber %}}.3: Verify the Deployment in the Rancher web console

-Try to display the logs from the example application via the Rancher WebGui.
+Try to display the logs from the example application via the Rancher Web console.
 {{% /onlyWhen %}}